SaxMachine/Lenovo-Y50-70-OpenCore/README.md

-## Catalina or lower installation with OpenCore
+## Catalina or lower installation with OpenCore for Lenovo Y50-70

 **OpenCore - post-installation: 0.6.1**